vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Once the fCash tokens have been minted, the borrower can then exchange the positive fCash for cTokens, which will allow them to access the funds they need.
 At the end of the trade, the borrower will be left with cTokens and negative fCash, which represents their obligation to repay the capital.

+Notional strives to ensure that lenders have a high likelihood of earning the expected returns by requiring borrowers to pay back their debt at maturity.
+The required amount of collateral that borrowers must hold against their debt is determined based on the risk level of their collateral.
+For example, DAI requires a lower collateralization ratio of 120% compared to ETH's 150%.

 If a borrower is unable to repay the funds they have borrowed by the maturity date, they will be subject to a penalty rate of 2.5%, or 250 basis points, and may be forcibly auto-rolled by a third party.
 It is possible for the borrower to roll their debt to a future maturity at the prevailing interest rate for that maturity at any time.